colinxr/contempo_rsvp/readme.md

 - `composer install`
 - `gulp`

-#### 2. Rename the sql files
+#### 2. Open the create-rsvp-tables.sql and change the table names.
+- Find the `****` inside of the table names and reaplce with
 - Replace the **** with corresponding event name, e.g. rsvp_coach_0917.
 - Import into phpMyAdmin.

-#### 3. Update the config-sample.php and .env.sample files found in the config directory
+#### 3. Update config-sample.php
-- Add the appropriate database env info for local and prod
+- Add the appropriate database info for local and production
-- Update BASE_URL env to match url folder on local and prod
+- Update BASE_URL env to match url folder on local and production
 - Update db table names to match the sql files edited previously
 - Update event email info
 - Rename to config.php